Cologler/monkey-in-zoo-javascript/README.md

 # monkey-in-zoo

-**monkey-in-zoo** is a library wrap greasemonkey api for easy to use.
+Just keep monkey in zoo!

-* Each *.js file should work alone.
+**monkey-in-zoo** is a library wrap greasemonkey api or more.

 * Test on tampermonkey.

 ## HOW-TO-USE